Mental Health and Depersonalization Disorder

 Depersonalization disorder is one of a group of conditions called dissociative disorders.
 Dissociative disorders are mental illnesses that involve disruptions or breakdowns of memory, consciousness, awareness, identity, and/or perception.
 When one or more of these functions is disrupted, symptoms can result.
 These symptoms can interfere with a person's general functioning, including social and work activities and relationships.

-Little is known about the causes of depersonalization disorder, but biological and environmental factors might play a role.
+Little is known about the causes of depersonalization disorder, but biological, psychological, and environmental factors might play a role.
 Like other dissociative disorders, depersonalization disorder often is triggered by intense stress or a traumatic event -- such as war, abuse, accidents, disasters, or extreme violence -- that the person has experienced or witnessed.

 If symptoms of depersonalization disorder are present, the doctor will begin an evaluation by performing a complete medical history and physical exam.
 Although there are no lab tests to specifically diagnose dissociative disorders, the doctor might use various diagnostic tests, such as imaging studies and blood tests, to rule out physical illness or medication side effects as the cause of the symptoms.

 If no physical illness is found, the person might be referred to a psychiatrist or psychologist, health care professionals who are specially trained to diagnose and treat mental illnesses.
-Psychiatrists and psychologists use specially designed interview and assessment tools to evaluate a person for a dissociative disorder.
+Psychiatrists and psychologists use specially designed interviews and assessment tools to evaluate a person for a dissociative disorder.

 Most people with depersonalization disorder who seek treatment are concerned about symptoms such as depression or anxiety, rather than the disorder itself.
 In many cases, the symptoms will go away over time.
 Treatment usually is needed only when the disorder is lasting or recurrent, or if the symptoms are particularly distressing to the person.